 Today’s article is focused on how to make the customer experience a competitive differentiator.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why this topic?
 Customer’s expectations have risen, and failure to provide an exceptional experience for each and every customer can result in poor revenue growth.
 Some customers prioritize their experience over product performance, believe it or not, when making a purchase decision.
 This requires a deep understanding of the customer’s journey and each touch point along the way.
 Mapping this customer’s journey is a difficult yet mission critical task that when done correctly can result in exceptional revenue growth.